Khaali Peeli: Soundtrack

 The film's music was composed by Vishal–Shekhar, while lyrics were written by Kumaar and Raj Shekhar.

 The song "Beyonce Sharma Jaayegi" was criticised online for lyrics that some found racist.
-The song has been contrasted with Beyoncé's "Brown Skin Girl", as Rolling Stone India pointed out how on one hand, Beyoncé is working towards the racial empowerment through her song, but the Bollywood song, names her, and says she will be "embarrassed of fairskined Ananya Panday's dancing skills".
-HuffPost India wrote "What's a bit of racism sprinkled over the regular dose of sexism".
-News18 India said "It seems despite the Black Lives Matter movement, the hashtags and the social media outrage, Bollywood hasn't learned much about racism".
-After receiving heavy backlash online, the director Maqbool Khan apologised.
 On 13 September, the producers changed the spelling of the title, from "Beyoncé" to "Beyonse".
 News18 India reported that Jay-Z trademarked and protected the name "Beyoncé" and it therefore cannot be used without their permission.
 The title was subsequently changed again, to "Duniya Sharma Jayegi".
 However, despite the name change, the video received 1 million dislikes within its first week on YouTube.